Spring is here! Do you have plans to enjoy the Spring season in Japan? How about going to a spring matsuri?

 Hirosaki Cherry Blossom (Sakura) Matsuri

-You can rent out goza (Japanese carpet made of grasses) or join the wafune traditional boat tour to have a proper traditional hanami (flower viewing) experience.
+You can rent out goza (Japanese carpet made of grasses) or join the wafune traditional boat tour for a proper traditional hanami (flower viewing) experience.
 Not only can you treat yourself to the sight of the beautiful cherry blossoms, but you can also make your tastebuds dance with the delicious treats you can get at the stalls there!
 This matsuri is usually held around late April to early May.

 Naha Harii Festival

 The word Harii (ハーリー) means “the race of dragon boats.”
 You can watch local Okinawans showing off their skills to win the race using a beautiful traditional dragon ship.
 Not only that, but you can also see different kinds of performances, including live concerts, Eisa (Okinawa’s traditional folk dance), and fireworks!
-If you are curious about the dragon boat, you can hop on one and experience the dragon boat riding!
+If you are curious about the dragon boat, you can hop on one and experience dragonboat riding!

 Beppu Hattou Onsen Matsuri